Explore the Convenience and Competitive Rates of Dealership Finance Options

-When it comes to financing a vehicle, there are many options available, and spending some time researching the various terms, rates and types of vehicle loans available, will give you a sound base on which to make a final decision.
-As we’ll come to describe, dealer finance is not usually the best option.
+When it comes to financing a vehicle, there are many options available and spending some time researching the various terms, rates and types of vehicle loans available will give you a sound base on which to make a final decision.

 Dealer financing is a type of loan that is originated by a retailer, provided to its customers and then sold to a third-party financial institution.
 The financer purchases these loans at a discounted rate and then collects principal and interest payments from the borrower.

-There are several institutes that offer car finance as an option to dealer finance, such as credit unions, banks, building societies and leasing companies, so be sure to compare and research the best deals available.
+There are several institutes that offer car finance such as credit unions, banks, building societies and leasing companies so be sure to compare and research the best deals available.

-Dealer purchase loans are typically require less paperwork than loans made available through us as a broker since the dealership facilitates everything for you.
-The dealer contacts their bank and negotiates all the terms and conditions on your behalf.
-The prerogative of the dealer is to sell you the vehicle and they generally make every effort to source finance approval for you even if you have a poor credit rating.
-This convenience will come at a cost and may not necessarily provide you with the most cost-effective outcome.
+Dealer purchase loans are typically less paperwork since the dealership facilitates everything for you.
+The dealer contacts their bank and negotiates all the T&C’s on your behalf.
+The dealer’s prerogative is to sell you the vehicle and will make every effort to source finance approval for you even if you have a poor credit rating.
+This convenience will come at a cost and may not necessarily be the best deal for you.

-Unfortunately, the rate the dealership secures with the lender may not be the same rate they offer to you, so there is a certain lack of transparency in dealer finance, as well as s loss of control in choosing a lender as they will only offer you one option.
+Unfortunately, the rate the dealership secures with the lender may not be the same rate they offer to you so there is a certain lack of transparency in dealer finance as well as the loss of control in choosing a lender as they will only offer you one option.
 Some dealerships may include commissions for the salesperson which invariably increases the rates offered.

-Dealership finance usually provides fixed interest rates, although some finance companies offer a variable rate bnut this is not common practice.
+Dealership finance usually has fixed interest rates which are currently around 6.5% per annum, although some finance companies offer a variable rate this is not common practice.
 Interest rates and fees will be subject to your specific application so do not hesitate to ask for clarification on these charges.
 You will have to pay some fees apart from your loan application such as:

 There are alternative options to dealer finance such as a car loan which is applied for separately to the purchase of the vehicle.
 This option affords you the freedom to source a few quotes from different financiers.
 In comparison to dealer purchases, this option will require more administrative time and effort but does have the advantage of higher bargaining power to negotiate better repayment terms and lower interest rates.
 Of course, everyone has their personal preference and individual circumstances to consider.

-It is important that you fully understand all the terms and conditions of the type of loan for which you are considering, although we’d welcome the change to introduce you to far more affordable options.
+It is important that you fully understand all the terms and conditions of the type of loan you are applying for, if you are unsure and need some help contact us at Mortgage World

-In order to apply for a dealership loan, you will need to provide a few basic documents, and the requirements usually remain the same regardless of whether you apply online or in person.
+In order to apply for a dealership loan, you will need to provide a few basic documents the requirements remain the same regardless of whether you apply online or in person.

 Once you have provided information about the vehicle you would like to purchase the lender will assess the purchase price against your proof of income and ability to service this debt.
 Bank statements or payslips are generally sufficient proof of income, although some lenders will want to call your employer for verification.
 Under normal circumstances, the vehicle is considered as collateral to secure the loan but in some cases, you may need to cite additional collateral such as credit cards or mortgage loans which would help to secure the loan.